bazel-contrib/SIG-rules-authors/go-tutorial.md

 ## The bazel files in the project.

-The previous gazelles command updated the BUILD.bazel file in the project's root directory and created new BUILD files as well.
-Here is a layout of the bazel files in the project.
+The previous Gazelle command updated the BUILD.bazel file in the project's root directory and created new BUILD files as well.
+Here is a layout of the Bazel files in the project.

 ```
 ├── BUILD.bazel